 Listen to the More Recipes About Music & Food Spotify Playlist

-I understand as someone with a deep love for and long history with recorded music I am supposed to revere the genius of Lennon-McCartney and The Beatles.
+I understand, as someone with a deep love for and long history with recorded music, I am supposed to revere the genius of Lennon-McCartney and The Beatles.
 They shaped music history.
 They were (and perhaps still are) one of the most popular bands on earth.
 They inspired and influenced countless bands.
 They gave us the trippy genius that is the Yellow Submarine film.
 Yet, to be totally honest, I think they’re just ok.
 I owned The White Album, Sgt.
 Pepper’s, and the two Greatest Hits but definitely listened to those far less than my Who albums.
 I appreciate the significance of the Let It Be album, but in my opinion, it’s one of their weakest.

 I swap the paprika rub for the Java Jive rub I created at Cha Cha Hut BBQ.
 The coffee and cinnamon create a deep slightly spicy and earthy crust.
 It’s the rub I use for any beef on the grill.
-Using a two-zone fire allows me to start by searing the roast over direct heat, then move it over to the cool zone to slow roast.
+Using a two-zone fire allows me to start by searing the roast over direct heat, then move it over to the cool zone to slowly roast.
 While it’s roasting, I grill some sweet onion and fennel to use as a topping.
 I love the combination of onion and fennel on this sandwich.
 It adds a layer of sweetness and goes great with the horseradish sauce.

 I feel there is WAY too much focus on brisket when talking beef BBQ.
 I mean, seriously, who has the freaking time to devote 14-20 hours in the backyard just to make dinner?
 Even when I was doing BBQ professionally, I dreaded the time involved.
-Pit beef, and it’s West Coast cousin Santa Ana Tri-tip, offer a way to make a delicious pit roasted meal without a full day’s commitment.
+Pit beef, and its West Coast cousin Santa Ana Tri-tip, offer a way to make a delicious pit-roasted meal without a full day’s commitment.
 BBQ purists might say this is “grilling” not real BBQ, but they can suck it!
 This is a simply delicious way to prepare beef in your backyard.

 LET IT BEEF